Dcorkran/js-game-tutorials/tutorial-markdowns/rock-paper-scissors.md

 }

 if (playerChoice === computerChoice) {
   alert('You chose ' + playerChoice + ', and the computer chose ' + computerChoice + '.
-Tie Game.')
+Tie Game.');
 } else if (playerChoice === 'paper' && computerChoice === 'rock') {
   alert('You chose ' + playerChoice + ', and the computer chose ' + computerChoice + '.
-You Win.')
+You Win.');
 } else if (playerChoice === 'rock' && computerChoice === 'scissors') {
   alert('You chose ' + playerChoice + ', and the computer chose ' + computerChoice + '.
-You Win.')
+You Win.');
 } else if (playerChoice === 'scissors' && computerChoice === 'paper') {
   alert('You chose ' + playerChoice + ', and the computer chose ' + computerChoice + '.
-You Win.')
+You Win.');
 } else {
   alert('You chose ' + playerChoice + ', and the computer chose ' + computerChoice + '.
-You Lose.')
+You Lose.');
 }
 ```

 (GIF HERE)
 ### Extra Credit
 Congratulations!
 You just made a game in about 20 lines of code!
-However, it is by no means bullet proof.
-For example, what if the user types in ROCK, or Rock, instead of rock.
+However, it is by no means bulletproof.
+For example, what happens if the user types in ROCK, or Rock, instead of rock.
 As it stands, our code does not know what to do in this situation.
 If you would like to fix this issues, I recommend looking at this (LINK tolowercase) method.
 A more thorough way of handling this could be achieved by using a DO WHILE (LINK) loop, but it is more advanced.

 </span>